aryan-singh2809/MediShare/README.txt

         );

-D. MAKE SURE TO EDIT "Database Configuration" of THE medi_conn.js FILE.
+*D. MAKE SURE TO EDIT "Database Configuration" of THE medi_conn.js FILE.*

     // Database configuration
     const DB_USERNAME = "your_user_name"; // <-Change this
     const DB_PASS = "your_password"; // <-Change this
     const DB_HOSTNAME = "localhost";
     const DB_NAME = "medishare";

+*E. Run the project using node "path/to/your/file/server.js".*